pyeventsourcing/eventsourcing/docs/topics/application.rst

 Simple application
 ==================

-The library provides a simple application class, which can be constructed directly.
+The library provides a simple application class ``SimpleApplication`` which can be constructed directly.
+A SQLAlchemy-style database connection string can given, with the optional argument ``uri``.

-The optional argument ``uri`` can be used to configure away from the default SQLAlchemy-style database connection string ``'sqlite:///:memory:'``.

 .. code:: python